Rheumatoid Arthritis Stem Cell Treatment

 PRICE: $10,890 USD

-We require patients to be in town for at least 4 days:
+We require patients to be in town for at least 4 days.
+Below is what a typical schedule looks like, but exact details are subject to change depending on availability and schedule

 The Rheumatoid Arthritis Stem Cell Treatment at Dream Body Clinic